JAlharbi12/Phishing-website-detection/README.md

 - *Model_Training_Code_.ipynb*, the processed dataset is used to train and evaluate three models: a baseline MLP model, an XGBoost model, and a knowledge distillation approach combining both.
 - *Final_dataset_32content_based_features.csv*, the final processed dataset used for training, evaluation, and reporting of results.

-# Usege Instructions
+# Usage Instructions
-### Quick Reproduction
-To quickly reproduce the reported results, use the final dataset (*Final_dataset_32content_based_features.csv*) and run the model training notebook as follows:

-1- Ensure the required environment is set up as described in the Requirements section (using the local machine and installing model training requirements).

-2- Run the *Model_Training_Code_.ipynb*

-This will directly reproduce the training and evaluation results using the processed dataset.

 ### Full Pipeline (Optional):
-Alternatively, the full pipeline can be executed to regenerate the dataset from scratch, starting from data collection and feature extraction through to model training and evaluation, by following these steps:
+This section describes the full pipeline can be executed to regenerate the dataset from scratch, starting from data collection and feature extraction through to model training and evaluation, by following these steps:

 1- **Feature Definition:** Run *Data_Collection_Static_Content_Based_Features_Code_.ipynb* to define and generate the initial 41 static content-based features.